mapbox/carto/docs/mml.rst

 Layer
 ^^^^^
-Lists all layers in the project (see :ref:`layer-reference`)
+Lists all layers used in the project (see :ref:`layer-reference`)

 maxzoom
 ^^^^^^^
 Type: ``Integer``

-Specifies the maximum zoom level for the map
+Specifies the maximum zoom level of the map

 metatile
 ^^^^^^^^